torch/torch7/ROADMAP.md

  - **[needs discussion]** OpenMP: Should it stay or go?
 Is Threads sufficient?
        - **Ronan**: I really wonder about this guy, especially now that I have been using threads intensively.
 I am not sure that fine-grine threading is necessary.
 	   - **koray**: I guess you mean with threading, there is no need for OpenMP, but I disagree.
-	          Our convolution layer will use multiple threads and then if we run a ReLu over a huge state space, it would become emabarassingly slow.
+	          Our convolution layer will use multiple threads and then if we run a ReLu over a huge state space, it would become embarrassingly slow.
 			  We shouldn't expect everyone to run their experiments in a threading framework.
 It is more work than necessary sometimes.)
  - **[needs discussion]** Templated C++ in TH Core?
                     - **Ronan**: Should I cleanup TH core?
 In the end, I am scared to move to C++, but some iterators based taking a closure could be nice (I have some of those that I could add easily).